nadinezab/kc-house-prices-prediction/README.md

 * **Presentation**

-The presentation gives a high-level overview of our approach, findings and recommendations for non-technical stakeholders.
+The [presentation](https://github.com/nadinezab/kc-house-prices-prediction/blob/master/Presentation.pdf) gives a high-level overview of our approach, findings and recommendations for non-technical stakeholders.
 It is aimed to be between 5 and 10 minutes long.
-There are two files, [with](https://github.com/nadinezab/kc-house-prices-prediction/blob/master/Presentation_with_notes.pdf) and [without](https://github.com/nadinezab/kc-house-prices-prediction/blob/master/Presentation.pdf) presenter notes.

 * **Data**